cheungdaven/cheungdaven.github.io/_pages/about.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-He was a PhD student at the School of Computer Science and Engineering, <b>University of New South Wales </b> from 2016 to 2019.
+He was a PhD student of <b>University of New South Wales </b> from 2016 to 2019, majoring in computer science.

 He has submitted PhD thesis.
 He received a Bachelor degree in 2014 from <b>Nanjing University</b>.

 During his PhD study, he interned at <b> Amazon AI Lab </b> and <b>Tencent</b>.